Paper (HTML | Doc) · Changes (HTML | Doc)

 Abstract

 When people share personal reminiscences, they routinely reference people, places, and events through contextual cues alone, assuming their audience can identify what is meant without explicit naming.
 This phenomenon is especially prevalent in reminiscence narratives: first-person accounts of lived experience used in therapeutic, archival, and social contexts.
 Building on prior work that established implicit entity recognition in short social-media text [21, 22], we extend this task to the reminiscence domain, where entity cues are distributed across multiple clauses rather than concentrated in a single short message.
 We release IRC-Bench (Implicit Reminiscence Context Benchmark), a benchmark of 25,136 samples derived from 12,337 unique Wikidata-linked entities across 1,994 reminiscence transcripts spanning 11 thematic domains.
 Each sample pairs an Entity-Grounded Narrative (EGN) containing the entity name with an Entity-Elided Narrative (EEN) from which all explicit mentions have been removed; systems must recover the correct entity given only the EEN.
-We identify a key structural property of implicit references, their non-locality: recognition cues are distributed across multiple non-contiguous clauses, fundamentally distinguishing implicit entity recognition from named entity recognition, entity linking, and coreference resolution.
+Building on bridging-anaphora and zero-mention coreference literature, we operationalize the non-locality property of implicit references: recognition cues are distributed across multiple non-contiguous clauses, distinguishing the regime where no contiguous identifying span exists in the entire passage from standard named entity recognition, entity linking, and coreference resolution.
 We evaluate 19 experimental configurations spanning open-world LLM generation, closed-world dense retrieval, hybrid RAG, and fine-tuning approaches.
 QLoRA-adapted Llama 3.1 8B achieves the highest open-world exact match at 38.94% (51.59% Jaccard), while fine-tuned DPR with entity descriptions reaches 35.38% Hit@1 (42.80% alias-aware) and 71.49% Hit@10 in the closed-world setting.
 Chain-of-thought prompting consistently degrades performance across all models, and retrieval-augmented generation underperforms direct LLM inference.
 All data, code, and evaluation tools are publicly released.

 Keywords: implicit entity recognition, IRC-Bench, reminiscence narratives, coreference resolution, non-locality, large language models, dense passage retrieval, QLoRA, benchmark, entity linking, Wikidata